Bengal European Regiment

 Cadets served as private soldiers in what was called the "Cadets' company".
 A cadet took service for his life; and if he found it necessary, on account of ill health, or from any other cause, to absent himself from the country, he was deprived of his commission.

-In 1756, the military force in Bengal consisted of 4 companies of European infantry and 1 company of Artillery, as well as some hundreds of Native soldiers.
-In addition to these regular forces, there were 2 companies of militia at the Presidency which were composed of European and Armenian inhabitants.
+In 1756, the Presidency of Bengal had four companies of European infantry under Captain Commandant Minchin and Captains Clayton, Buchanan, and Grant; and one company of European artillery, as well as some hundreds of Native soldiers.
+In addition to these regular forces, there were two companies of militia at the Presidency, which were composed of European and Armenian inhabitants.
 This force was officered principally by members of the civil service.
+In June, these four European companies took part in the defence of Calcutta.
 At the end of June, after the capture of Calcutta by Siraj Ud Daulah, the remnants of these various units took refuge at Fulta.
 In October, the British sent an expedition for the recapture of Calcutta under the command of lieutenant-colonel Robert Clive.
 On December 26, a few days after Clive's arrival, various detachments (remnants of Kilpatrick's force, remnants of the Bengal military force, volunteers and sailors) were collected together in a camp pitched to the eastward of the town of Fulta.
-A few days afterwards, they were formed, under major Kilpatrick's supervision, into one battalion, which was then called "The Bengal European Battalion."
+A few days afterwards, they were formed, under Major Kilpatrick's supervision, into one battalion, which was then called "The Bengal European Battalion."
 Among the officers of this new battalion were captains Dugald Campbell, Mills, Dickson, and John Meadows; and lieutenants Cudmore, Smith, Wedderburn and Le Beaume.

 During the Seven Years' War, the battalion was under the command of: